Processes

 A directive can be assigned dynamically, during the process execution, so that its actual value can be evaluated based on the process inputs.

-In order to be defined in a dynamic manner, the directive’s value needs to be expressed using a closure, as in the following example:
+To be defined dynamically, the directive’s value needs to be expressed using a closure.
+For example:

 process foo {